VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference: Abstract

 \section{Abstract}

-Diffusion probabilistic models learn to remove noise that is artificially added to the data during training.
-Novel data, like images, may then be generated from Gaussian noise through a sequence of denoising operations.
-While this Markov process implicitly defines a joint distribution over noise-free data, it is not simple to condition the generative process on masked or partial images.
-A number of heuristic sampling procedures have been proposed for solving inverse problems with diffusion priors, but these approaches do not directly approximate the true conditional distribution imposed by inference queries, and are often ineffective for \emph{large} masked regions.
-Moreover, many of these baselines cannot be applied to latent diffusion models which use image encodings for efficiency.
-We instead develop a hierarchical variational inference algorithm that analytically marginalizes missing features, and uses a rigorous variational bound to optimize a non-Gaussian Markov approximation of the true diffusion posterior.
-Through extensive experiments with both pixel-based and latent diffusion models of images, we show that our VIPaint method significantly outperforms previous approaches in both the plausibility and diversity of imputations, and is easily generalized to other inverse problems like deblurring and superresolution.
+Diffusion probabilistic models learn to remove noise added during training, generating novel data (e.g., images) from Gaussian noise through sequential denoising.
+However, conditioning the generative process on corrupted or masked images is challenging.
+While various methods have been proposed for inpainting masked images with diffusion priors, they often fail to produce samples from the true conditional distribution, especially for large masked regions.
+Many baselines also cannot be applied to latent diffusion models which generate high-quality images with much lower computational cost.
+We propose a hierarchical variational inference algorithm that optimizes a non-Gaussian Markov approximation of the true diffusion posterior.
+Our \textit{VIPaint} method outperforms existing approaches to inpainting, producing diverse high-quality imputations even for state-of-the-art text-conditioned latent diffusion models, and is also effective for other inverse problems like deblurring and superresolution.

-\section{Introduction}

-Diffusion models~\citep{hoddpm, song2021scorebased, ddpm++, smld} and hierarchical \emph{variational autoencoders} (VAEs)~\citep{child2021very, vahdat2020NVAE_nvae, sonderbyLadderVariationalAutoencoders2016} are generative models in which a sequence of latent variables encode a rich data representation.
-For diffusion models, this latent structure is defined by a diffusion process that corrupts data over ``time'' via additive Gaussian noise.
-While each step of hierarchical VAE training requires end-to-end inference of all latent variables, diffusion models estimate stochastic gradients by sampling a few timesteps, and learning to incrementally denoise corrupted data.
-Given a learned denoising network, synthetic data is generated by sequentially refining Gaussian noise for hundreds or thousands of time steps, producing deep generative models that have advanced the state-of-the-art in natural image generation~\citep{dhariwal2021diffusion,kingma2021variational,edm}.
+\section{INTRODUCTION}